 You’ll also need to install a gate that provides access to the run.
 Experienced builders can fashion a custom gate relatively easily, but most dog owners will find it simpler to just purchase a pre-fabricated gate at the local hardware store.

 You may want to add a suitable ground cover, such as hardwood mulch chips, to the dog run.
+Dog-safe mulch offers some terrain variety and can alleviate some of the maintenance work needed to keep up with grass.
 Some owners may also wish to add a roof or windshield to help protect your pup from the elements.

 3. Anchored Tether